-What one can say on the basis of the available evidence is that the overall impacts on welfare would seem to be small.
+Based on the available evidence, one can say that the overall impacts on welfare would seem to be small.

-The evidence indicates some small productivity improvement, some wholesale price convergence, and limited (if any) retail price reductions.
+The evidence indicates some slight productivity improvement, some wholesale price convergence, and limited (if any) retail price reductions.

 Single electricity market remains a work in progress

-The Commission together with its sector regulatory organisations (ACER and the CEER) stress that more needs to be done.
+The Commission and its sector regulatory organisations (ACER and the CEER) s stress that more needs to be done.
 The fourth energy package is a commitment to doing more.
 Indeed, one of the genuinely good reasons that the Commission may not have emphasized studies of past gains from the process is precisely to keep the focus on what needs to be done in the future.

-Another more ambiguous reason for the Commission’s reluctance, maybe the desire not to draw attention to the cost of European climate policy, which has been significantly borne by Europe electricity consumers.
+Another more ambiguous reason for the Commission’s reluctance may be the desire not to draw attention to the cost of European climate policy, which has been significantly borne by European electricity consumers.

-Careful analysis is likely to draw attention to the apparent fact that much if not all of the gain from the single electricity market has been spent on climate policy.
+Careful analysis will likely draw attention to the apparent fact that much, if not all of the gain from the single electricity market has been spent on climate policy.

 Debate on open issues in the regulation of the electricity market in the EU VIDEO Defining moments and open issues in European electricity markets